neondatabase/website/content/docs/introduction/high-availability.md

 #### Postgres failure

 Postgres runs inside the VM.
 If Postgres crashes, the VM detects the issue and restarts Postgres automatically, typically within a few seconds.
-This is the most common failure scenario.

 ![Postgres restarting after failure](/docs/introduction/postgres_fails.png)

 #### VM failure

-Less frequently, the VM itself may fail.
+In rarer cases, the VM itself may fail.
 If this happens, Neon immediately spins up a new VM and reattaches your compute endpoint.
 This process takes slightly longer than restarting Postgres but still typically happens within seconds.
 It's similar to what happens during an [Autosuspend](/docs/guides/auto-suspend-guide) restart: when a compute has been inactive for a set period, the VM is torn down, and when it's needed again, Neon spins up a new VM and reattaches the endpoint, just as it would after a failover.

 ![VM restarting after failure](/docs/introduction/vm_fails.png)